matthew-brett/msc_imaging/assessment_b_2018_faq.md

     where `xxx` is your username.

-    This will copy the `README.docx` file to the `replication` directory on the server.
-The server will ask for your password.
+    This will start a copy of the `README.docx` file to the `replication` directory on the server.
+The server will ask for your password to finish the copy.